HL7NZ/nzf/input/pagecontent/interactions.md

 ##### Parameters

-**nzmtid**: fhir strings - two or more NZMT Codes from any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP)
+**nzmtid**: fhir strings - one or more NZMT Codes from any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP)

 **includeMedicationAndConceptMap**: boolean - which indicates whether the medication and concept maps should be included in the returned bundle

 **filterComplementaryRecords**: boolean - when true complementary clinical use definitions are filtered out.
 These records are when an interaction is the same except the subject and interactant are reversed.

+**Note - if a single nzmt id is supplied then the interactions between check will return any interactions between the components of that medication (if there are multiple components mapped to martindale ids)**

 [HttpPost]
 POST [base]/Medication/$interactions-between